xvik/gradle-quality-plugin/src/doc/docs/tool/spotbugs.md

 public boolean apply(@Nonnull final Object input) {
 ```

-!!! note
+!!! hint
-    `NP_METHOD_PARAMETER_TIGHTENS_ANNOTATION` check is disabled because it does not allow this workaround to work
+    `NP_METHOD_PARAMETER_TIGHTENS_ANNOTATION` check was disabled because it does not allow this workaround to work

 !!! abstract
     Guava is now using checker framework [instead of jsr-305](https://github.com/google/guava/issues/2960).